 The positive advantages of this system include increasing confidence, communication skills, the capacity to feel music through the whole body, and a greater facility for creativity and expression.

-The benefits of this can be felt not just in music but throughout the arts where movement is important – dancing, acting, musical theatre, and the circus as well as an increasing appreciation of other arts such as painting and sculpture.
-If you would like to find out more about this very creative approach you will find lots more informtaion here
+The benefits of this can be felt not just in music but throughout the arts where movement is important; dancing, acting, musical theatre, and the circus as well as an increasing appreciation of other arts such as painting and sculpture.

-Extract from So You Want To Play The Piano? published by Alfred Music.
+Extract from my book, So You Want To Play The Piano?, published by Alfred Music.

 Melanie Spanswick has written and published a wide range of courses, anthologies, examination syllabuses, and text books, including Play it again: PIANO (published by Schott Music).
 This best-selling graded, progressive piano course contains a large selection of repertoire featuring a huge array of styles and genres, with copious practice tips and suggestions for every piece.

 For more information, please visit the publications page, here.

 Another interesting article!
 I’m currently training to be a Kindermusik educator which takes elements from the Kodaly and Dalcroze methods to produce a fantastic early years music and movement programme for children.
 Pls check them out: http://www.kindermusik.com